£40 M&S Gift Card welcome gift

 - Traumatic brain injury – resulting in permanent symptoms

-Terminal illness cover pays out the cash sum if you become terminally ill before the last 12 months of the plan and you meet the definition.
+Terminal illness cover pays out the cash sum if you become terminally ill and you meet the definition.

 Legal & General also pay out an additional lower amount separate to your main plan for the following conditions: Carcinoma in situ of the breast - treated by surgery, and Low grade prostrate cancer - requiring treatment.